Fair Densities via Boosting the Sufficient Statistics of Exponential Families: Proof of 3.6

-To prove the theorem, we split up the proof into the upper and lower bound.
-In particular, we prove lemmas for a general bound and then specify the exact bound for the leveraging schemes that we propose.
+To prove the theorem, we breakdown the proof into the corresponding upper and lower bounds.
+In particular, we first prove general Lemmas first and then specialize for the specific leveraging coefficients \( \leverage_{t} \) to give the Theorem.

-\subsubsection{Upper Bound}
+\subsection{Upper Bound}